beethovenxfi/sonic-staking/README.md

 The Operator role will be granted to a multisig and has the following permissions:

 1. delegate
-2. operator undelegate to pool
+2. initiate clawback to the pool
-3. operator withdraw to pool
+3. execute clawback to the pool
 4. pause (which pauses deposits, undelegations and withdraws)
+5. Donate to increase the rate

 The Claim role will be given to an EOA (for automation purposes) and has the following permissions: